urakubo/ModelRP2/README.md

 This project is licensed under the MIT license - see the [LICENSE](LICENSE) file for details.

 ## Reference
-A healthy balance between dopamine D2 receptors and RGS enables regret-signal detection in the striatum
+The critical balance between dopamine D2 receptor and RGS for the sensitive detection of a transient decay in dopamine signal

 Hidetoshi Urakubo, Sho Yagishita, Haruo Kasai, Yoshiyuki Kubota, and Shin Ishii